MilesCranmer/PySR/docs/options.md

 - `model.pytorch()` will return a PyTorch model (see below).

-## Callable exports: numpy, pytorch, jax
+## Exporting to numpy, pytorch, and jax

 By default, the dataframe of equations will contain columns with the identifier `lambda_format`.